 ●Duration – Approx. 9 hours.

-●Inclusions – bike rental, boat fare and 1 menu at a restaurant with 1 soft drink.
+●Inclusions – bike rental, boat fare and 1 menu (up to 2,000JPY) at a restaurant with 1 soft drink.

 ●Exclusions – transportation to/form the meeting point.
 Additional orders food and drinks.